quki3/engeneering/Timeline/mathematics/math-1/README.md

 2. - write a program in go that write all the number in rational number.
 3. - write a program in go as either a determinating or repeating
 4. - determine when a number is rational or irrational then whether is a determinig or repeating.
+5. - Performing calculation using the order of operations